Bing Crosby: Sports

 Crosby had a keen interest in sports.
-In the 1930s, his friend and former college classmate, Gonzaga head coach, Mike Pecarovich, appointed Crosby as an assistant football coach.
-From 1946 until his death, he owned a 25% share of the Pittsburgh Pirates.
-Although he was passionate about the team, he was too nervous to watch the deciding Game 7 of the 1960 World Series, choosing to go to Paris with Kathryn and listen to its radio broadcast.
+In the 1930s, his friend and former college classmate, Gonzaga head coach Mike Pecarovich, appointed Crosby as an assistant football coach.
+From 1946 until his death, Crosby owned a 25% share of the Pittsburgh Pirates.
+Although he was passionate about the team, Crosby was too nervous to watch the deciding Game 7 of the 1960 World Series, choosing to go to Paris with Kathryn and listen to its radio broadcast.
 Crosby had arranged for Ampex, another of his financial investments, to record the NBC telecast on kinescope.
 The game was one of the most famous in baseball history, capped off by Bill Mazeroski's walk-off home run that won the game for Pittsburgh.
-He apparently viewed the complete film just once, and then stored it in his wine cellar, where it remained undisturbed until it was discovered in December 2009.
+Crosby apparently viewed the complete film just once, and then stored it in his wine cellar, where it remained undisturbed until it was discovered in December 2009.
 The restored broadcast was shown on MLB Network in December 2010.

+Crosby was also an early investor in Bob Cobb's Billings Mustangs baseball club in 1948, joining other Hollywood stars Cecil B. DeMille, Robert Taylor, and Barbara Stanwyck who were also shareholders in the club.
+Crosby was also the honorary chairman of the club's board of directors.